 To find out more, contact: MQS_new_Exemptions@dhsc.gov.uk.

 - UK visa

 - flight details (if you have them)

 Previous positive test results

 If you have recently tested positive for coronavirus and more than 10 days have passed since your positive test, you may be concerned that you will test positive pre-departure and this will prevent you from travelling.
 Evidence of prior infection does not remove the requirement to provide a negative pre-departure test to travel to Scotland, or once in Scotland.
 This is to mitigate against the risk of re-infection with a different variant of coronavirus.

-If you have had Covid-19 in the last 90 days, we would recommend that you select a lateral flow device (LFD) for pre-departure testing, as LFDs are significantly less likely to give persistent positives for someone who has tested positive within the previous 90 days.
+If you have had COVID-19 in the last 90 days, we would recommend that you select a lateral flow device (LFD) for pre-departure testing (if you are required to do so), as LFDs are significantly less likely to give persistent positives for someone who has tested positive within the previous 90 days.
 As above, LFDs must meet the minimum standards of 97% specificity and 80% sensitivity.

 Leaving the hotel for a funeral, or because a close family member/friend is dying

 As long as you have not tested positive or do not have COVID-19 symptoms, you can request to leave the hotel you are isolating in to go to the funeral of a close family member or friend, or to visit a close family member or friend who is dying.